sensu/sensu-docs/content/sensu-go/5.16/api/users.md

 #### EXAMPLE {#usersuserreinstate-put-example}

-In the following example, an HTTP PUT request is submitted to the `/users/:user/reinstate` API to reinstate the disabled user `alice`, resulting in an HTTP `200 OK` response.
+In the following example, an HTTP PUT request is submitted to the `/users/:user/reinstate` API endpoint to reinstate the disabled user `alice`, resulting in an HTTP `200 OK` response.

 {{< highlight shell >}}
 curl -X PUT \